-The NIH Clinical Trial Planning Grant Program (R34) provides support for the initial development of a clinical trial or research project.
+The NIH Planning Grant Program (R34) provides support for the initial development of a clinical trial or research project.
 This program may support:

 - establishment of the research team,

 - development of tools for data management and research oversight

 - development of a trial design or experimental research designs